 Last updated 5/18/2021

-The University of North Carolina at Chapel Hill (“UNC“), University of Cape Town (“UCT”), and Duke University are committed to providing notice about the Personal Information (defined below) collected via the MASI research study mobile application (“App“).
-The formal name of the research study is: “Developing a Smartphone App to Improve Treatment Adherence among South African Adolescents Living with HIV,” (the “Study“) and it is sponsored by Duke, UCT, and UNC-Chapel Hill with external funding from funding from U.S. National Institute of Mental Health.
+Florida State University (“FSU“), University of Cape Town (“UCT”), and Duke University are committed to providing notice about the Personal Information (defined below) collected via the MASI research study mobile application (“App“).
+The formal name of the research study is: “Developing a Smartphone App to Improve Treatment Adherence among South African Adolescents Living with HIV,” (the “Study“) and it is sponsored by Duke, UCT, and Florida State University with external funding from funding from U.S. National Institute of Mental Health.
 To participate in the Study, you were required to sign a consent form (“Informed Consent“).

 The App is available to you for free.
 You will not need to provide any payment information for the use of the App.